 i.
-Submitted primarily for the detection of N. gonorrhoeae, Shigella species, HSV, and anal carriage of S. pyogenes.
+Submitted primarily for the detection of N. gonorrhoeae, Shigella species, HSV (herpes simplex virus), and anal carriage of Streptococcus pyogenes.

 Pass the tip of a sterile swab approximately 1 inch beyond the anal sphincter.
 Carefully rotate the swab to sample the anal crypts, and withdraw it.
-Send the swab in a swab transport, viral transport (for HSV), or N. gonorrhoeae transport system (Table 2).
+Send the swab in a swab transport, viral transport (for HSV), or Neisseria gonorrhoeae transport system (Table 4).